Constructing lattice surfaces with prescribed Veech groups: an algorithm: Fanning groups, simulations and finiteness of lattices in strata

 Theorem \ref{marked_segments_as_scaled_simulations} implies that for any fanning group $\Gamma$, the orientation-paired marked segments $\widehat{\mathcal{M}}(X,\omega)$ of any $(X,\omega)$ with Veech group $\Gamma$ are given by a finite collection of simulations, each of which is appropriately scaled.
 Recall that the marked Voronoi staples $\widehat{\mathcal{S}}(X,\omega)$---from which $(X,\omega)$ may be reconstructed---are determined by $\widehat{\mathcal{M}}(X,\omega)$ (\S\ref{Marked segments and Voronoi staples}).
-In \S\ref{Finiteness of lattice surfaces with given Veech groups in strata} , we show that for any finite collection of simulations, there are at most finitely many scalars for which the union of scaled simulations agrees with the marked segments of a unit-area translation surface.
-Together with Lemma \ref{Sims_G_finite}, this will prove the main result of this paper---that there are only finitely many unit-area translation surfaces in any given stratum with a given finitely generated fanning (and hence lattice) Veech group.
+In \S\ref{Finiteness of lattice surfaces with given Veech groups} , we show that for any finite collection of simulations, there are at most finitely many scalars for which the union of scaled simulations agrees with the marked segments of a unit-area translation surface.
+Together with Lemma \ref{Sims_G_finite}, this will prove Theorem \ref{finiteness_thm}.